manthandave/akeneo-trash-management/README.md

 Akeneo Trash Management
 =====================================

-Akeneo Trash Management is a module that allows you to restore your deleted products from the Akeneo PIM setup.
+Akeneo Trash Management is a module that allows you to restore your deleted products, categories, familes, and family variants from the Akeneo PIM setup.

 If you or any of your catalog team members have accidentally deleted the product from the Akeneo PIM setup, you will require some option that restores the specific product and bring it back to the Akeneo PIM setup and that's where this extension helps.

-There is a separate grid is maintaining called "Trash Management" which stores and showcase all the deleted products in the grid along with two options - Restore and Permanently Delete
+There is a separate grid is maintaining called "Trash Management" which stores and showcase all the deleted products, categories, familes, and family variants in the grid along with two options - Restore and Permanently Delete

-1) If you want your product back so just click on the restore button from this grid, it will restore the products from this trash management grid to the Akeneo product management grid
+1) If you want your product back so just click on the restore button from this grid, it will restore the products from this trash management grid to the Akeneo product management grid.

 2) If you don't want to continue with a specific product and want that product gets deleted permanently just click on the delete forever button.
 This will delete the product from the Akeneo set up permanently.